SandroWeber/ubii-msg-formats/README.md

 The `ServiceReply` can have the following submessages specifing the type of the reply:

-- `Success`: This message is sent, if a service request was processed successfully and has no special reply message.
+- `Success`: This message is sent if a service request was processed successfully and has no special reply message.
-- `Error`: This message is sent, if a service request was not processed successfully and caused an error.
+- `Error`: This message is sent if a service request was not processed successfully and caused an error.
 - `ClientSpecification`: This message is sent as reply to a client registration request.
 It contains all relevant information about the client such as its new unique uuid and the host adress and port number of the dealer router interface.
 - `DeviceSpecification`: This message is sent as reply to a device registration request.